-On the previous page, I explained that meanings, like clouds, are nebulous: intangible, non-separable, transient, amorphous, and ambiguous.
-Meanings are also more or less patterned: reliable, distinct, enduring, clear, and definite.
+On the previous page, I explained that meanings, like clouds, are nebulous: insubstantial, amorphous, non-separable, transient, ambiguous.
+Meanings are also more or less patterned: reliable, clear, distinct, enduring, and definite.

 Nebulosity and pattern might seem to contradict each other, but almost always they come together.
 Meaning is usually nebulous to some extent, and patterned to some extent.

 It can be hard to accept that meaningness is a matter of degree, not either/or.
 This book is about the confusions that come from assuming meaning must be either totally patterned, or entirely non-existent.

 Pattern is what makes the world interpretable—what makes it make sense.
 Perceiving pattern is needed for all effective action—whether you are a person or a bug.
 Our brains and senses evolved largely to find the patterns that make survival and reproduction possible.